 Get a feel for the pricing, dig into pros and cons of each manufacturer, and find styles that appeal to you.

-Figure Out How Much Storage You Need
+Decide on a Screen Size & How Much Storage You Need

 Figure out how much storage you might need ahead of time.